Interstate 77 in Ohio

 Interstate 77 (I-77) in Ohio is an Interstate Highway that runs for 163.03 mi through the state.
 The highway crosses into Ohio on the Marietta–Williamstown Interstate Bridge over the Ohio River near Marietta.
 The northern terminus is in Cleveland at the junction with I-90.
+From the West Virginia state line to Cleveland, I-77 serves the cities of Marietta, Cambridge, New Philadelphia, Canton, Akron, and the Cleveland suburban city of Brecksville.

 Route description

 Entering from West Virginia at Marietta via the Marietta–Williamstown Interstate Bridge, I-77 passes through rolling Appalachian terrain.

 The interchange with I-70 at Cambridge was noted on the cover of the 1969 Ohio Department of Highways (ODOT) official highway map as being the "World's Largest Interchange", covering over 300 acre of land.

 Other major Interstate Highways I-77 connects with in Ohio are I-76, I-80 (Ohio Turnpike), and I-90.
 The interchange with the Ohio Turnpike was completed December 3, 2001, providing direct access; previously, traffic had to exit at State Route 21 (SR 21) to get to the Turnpike.

 I-77 is also known as the "Vietnam Veterans Memorial Highway" in Ohio, and the Willow Freeway in Greater Cleveland.